cgrates/cgrates/docs/ers.rst

 			Prefix with *0* chars.

-partial_commit_fields
+partialCommitFields
 	The fields are written in the same way as import fields template.
 The fields are used for events which were read but werent fully processed.
-If the coming events that are being read, match the filters set in these partial_commit_fields, they will be used to fully create and process that partial event.
+If the coming events that are being read, match the filters set in these partialCommitFields, they will be used to fully create and process that partial event.

-cache_dump_fields
+cacheDumpFields
 	The fields are written in the same way as import fields template.
 The fields are used as a template to write the fields of the partial events into dump files, when the TTL expires for that partial event, or when that cache element is evicted.